 Grenfell Tower Fire

-Our role is a special one: to get money to the bereaved next of kin who lost loved ones and to those who were hospitalised as a result of the fire.
+Our role was a special one: to get money to the bereaved next of kin who lost loved ones and to those who were hospitalised as a result of the fire.

-Other charitable organisations are helping people who were made homeless and destitute.
-Information about all of the charities that are helping survivors was compiled by the Charity Commission.
+Other charitable organisations helped people who were made homeless and destitute.
+Information about all of the charities that helped survivors was compiled by the Charity Commission.

-- Bereaved next of kin of those who died have received £40,000 each
+- The next of kin of an individual who died was awarded £100,000

 - Any individual who was hospitalised for at least a week was awarded £35,000

 - Any individual who was hospitalised for between 4-7 days was awarded £20,000

 - Any individual who was hospitalised for at least six hours was awarded £5,000